biomedicalinformaticsgroup/cadmus_methods_extraction/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `cadmus-methods-extraction` project is released with a Code of Conduct.
+Please note that the `cadmus_methods_extraction` project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.